Dusty Baker: 2022

-In the 2022 postseason, the Astros were first matched up against the Seattle Mariners in the 2022 American League Division Series.
+In the 2022 postseason, the Astros were first matched up against the Seattle Mariners in the ALDS.
 The Mariners scored seven runs by the 7th inning of Game 1 and promptly scored two runs over the next 29 innings as the Astros rallied to win Game 1 and 2 before winning Game 3 in an eighteen-inning scoreless duel 1-0, as the Astros outscored the Mariners 13-9.
-It was Baker's first ever LDS sweep as manager, and it guaranteed the Astros a sixth straight appearance in the ALCS.
-In the 2022 American League Championship Series against the New York Yankees, the Astros won narrowly in Game 1, 2, and 4 (with one blowout win in Game 3) to complete a sweep, making them the third team to sweep the LDS and LCS since 1995.
+It was Baker's first-ever LDS sweep as manager, and it guaranteed the Astros a sixth straight appearance in the ALCS.
+In the ALCS against the New York Yankees, the Astros won narrowly in Games 1, 2, and 4 (with one blowout win in Game 3) to complete a sweep, making them the third team to sweep the LDS and LCS since 1995.
 The Game 4 win on October 23 clinched the fourth pennant in the last six seasons for the Astros and it was Baker's third pennant as a manager.
 It was his sixth postseason series victory with Houston, after having won three postseason matchups in his first 22 seasons.

 The World Series would culminate a historic run for Baker and his Astros.
-They finished the year with an ERA of 0.83 that saw relievers allow five total earned runs, doing so with a management of high-leverage players such as Bryan Abreu and Rafael Montero despite having a 1.15 regular season ERA (but high walk rate) in Ryne Stanek.
+They finished the year with an ERA of 0.83 that saw relievers allow five total earned runs, doing so with management of high-leverage players such as Bryan Abreu and Rafael Montero despite having a 1.15 regular season ERA (but high walk rate) in Ryne Stanek.
 On November 3, Baker won his 50th postseason game as manager, becoming only the fourth in MLB history to do so.
-On November 5, the Astros defeated the National League champions, the Philadelphia Phillies, in Game 6 of the 2022 World Series, winning Baker his second World Series and first as a manager.
+On November 5, the Astros defeated the NL champion Philadelphia Phillies in Game 6 of the World Series, winning Baker his second World Series and first as a manager.
 At age 73, he is the oldest manager to win the World Series, surpassing Jack McKeon.
-It was his 28th postseason victory with the Astros, tying him with A. J. Hinch for most playoff wins as an Astro; the Astros went 11–2 in the postseason, becoming the fourth team in the Wild Card era (since 1995) to lose less than three times in the playoffs, and Houston never faced elimination at any point in their postseason; Baker won his first World Series title 40 years after winning one as a player, establishing a record for the longest gap between World Series championships by a player/manager in MLB history.
-Baker also became the seventh person in Major League history to win a World Series championship as both a player (1981) and a manager.
+It was his 28th postseason victory with the Astros, tying him with A. J. Hinch for most playoff wins as an Astro; the Astros went 11–2 in the postseason, becoming the fourth team in the Wild Card era (since 1995) to lose fewer than three times in the playoffs, and Houston never faced elimination at any point in their postseason.
+Baker won his first World Series title 40 years after winning one as a player, establishing a record for the longest gap between World Series championships by a player/manager in MLB history.
 He also became the third African-American manager to win a World Series after Cito Gaston (1992 and 1993) and Dave Roberts (2020).